Twitter

 Origin of the plan

-Initial provisional plans to launch Angara from Svobodny Cosmodrome were made at the beginning of the 1990s but they have never materialized due to lack of funding.
-But after the cancellation of the Rus-M project in 2011, Roskosmos returned to the idea of bringing Angara (with similar payload capabilities to Rus-M) to what became Vostochny as a replacement.
+Initial provisional plans to launch Angara from Svobodny Cosmodrome were made at the beginning of the 1990s but they did not materialize at the the time due to lack of funding and the priority given by the Ministry of Defense to the Angara launch pad in Plesetsk.
+Only after the cancellation of the Rus-M project in 2011, did Roskosmos return to the idea of bringing Angara (with similar payload capabilities to Rus-M) to what became Vostochny as a replacement.
 In turn, deploying Angara in Vostochny would make the Baiterek pad in Baikonur unnecessary.
 At the time, the construction of the Angara pad in Vostochny was considered as the second phase of development of the new launch center, which was promised to be completed around 2018.
 (In January 2013, the Russian Vice-Prime Minister Dmitry Rogozin said that the light version of Angara would fly from Vostochny by 2015, but nobody mentioned that idea again.)

 As of beginning of 2012, the unmanned version of Angara was reported to be able of carrying up to 24 tons to the low Earth orbit from Vostochny, comparing to just 18 tons possible for delivery to the same orbit from its pad in Plesetsk.
 The same rocket could also place from 3.5 to 3.6 tons to a geostationary orbit from Vostochny, according to the head of Roskosmos.